Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Noa Lau, Program Coordinator and Moshe & Charlotte Green Scholar in Jewish Law.

-Nishmat’s ground-breaking Yoatzot Halacha program is the leading halachic studies program for women today.
-The two-year fellowship program includes in-depth study of Hilchot Niddah under the mentorship of outstanding scholars and poskim, as well as supplementary studies in women’s medicine and halacha.
-Applicants for Keren Ariel are selected on the basis of Talmudic scholarship, religious commitment, and demonstrated leadership potential.
-The program welcomes applicants from Israel and abroad.
+Nishmat’s groundbreaking Yoatzot Halacha program is among the leading halachic studies programs for women today.
+The two-year Keren Ariel fellowship program at Nishmat’s center in Jerusalem provides in-depth study of Hilchot Niddah under the mentorship of outstanding scholars and poskim, as well as a full curriculum dedicated to women’s health.

-To meet U.S. demand for Yoatzot Halacha, American Friends of Nishmat inaugurated the U.S. Yoatzot Halacha Fellows Program (YH-US) in September 2011, through Nishmat’s Miriam Glaubach Center.
-For more information about qualifications for acceptance and course of study, please contact Program Director, Yoetzet Halacha Atara Eis.
+To meet international demand for Yoatzot Halacha, American Friends of Nishmat inaugurated the U.S. Yoatzot Halacha Fellows Program (YH-US) in September 2011, through Nishmat’s Miriam Glaubach Center.
+For more information about qualifications for acceptance and course of study, please see here, or contact Program Director Atara Eis.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.